develop-me/bootcamp--week-05--tooling/challenges/03/03-minify-task.md

 1) verify it produced a `css/styles.min.css` file
 1) switch your site (HTML) to use that CSS file instead
 1) sense check that it is all working by making a change to `scss/customisations.scss`, like `body{background:red;}` then running both gulp tasks *in the right order*.
-1) verify you can see the result CSS change in the browser
+1) verify you can see the resulting CSS change in the browser
+1) :+1: task in Slack

+## Advanced

+1) Add another SCSS file into the process
+1) Make some more pages for your site
+1) Link to them in the menu
+1) Continue to develop your site